Client-Centered Psychology: All About What the Client Needs! (First Hub)

 I relate a tale paraphrastically of a few women who plotted against one collective friend.
 This friend never said an ill word toward or about another person to the knowledge of this group of friends.

 She always had kind things to say and encouraging praise no matter how degenerate the person to whom she referred.
 These friends of hers were sure that she did not have something positive to say about the common enemy of God, Satan.

 She said that he, Satan, was a hard worker--trying to win the souls of men!Now that is positive regard!
 I should say, she is the type of person each one of us on the planet should have to be our support person/therapist!

 Faith is Important - Client Centered

-If a therapist understands what drives the client he or she can carefully guide the client to self-actualization.
-Once the person accepts and realizes more intimately herself, she can cope more easily with situations in her life.
+If a therapist understands what drives the client, he or she can carefully guide the client to self-actualization.
+Once the person accepts and realizes more intimately him- or herself, he or she can cope more easily with situations in her life.

 Spiritual Beliefs and Religious Mores Are Necessary